In-Patient Palliative Care

 Ipswich Hospice has a home like environment and peaceful surroundings.
 Medical care is provided by either the Guest’s usual community GP or a GP from the Hospice on-call roster.
 A Palliative Care Physician oversees the medical care providing on-site visits, supervising a weekly case conference and being on-call for support for medical and nursing teams.

 In-patient services are overseen by the Director of Nursing.
-Twenty-four hours a day care is provided by a Nurse Practitioner and experienced Registered and Assistant Nurses, while trained volunteers assist in non-clinical support.
+Twenty-four hours a day care is provided by our Nurse Unit Manager and experienced Registered and Assistant Nurses, while trained volunteers assist in non-clinical support.
+Our Nurse Practitioner also supports the nursing and medical teams.
 Psychosocial and practical support is provided by the Ipswich Hospice Social Worker.

 There is no set fee structure but donations towards covering the costs of care are appreciated.
 We are able to access Private Health Funds and Department of Veterans Affairs if applicable.